LOVE YOUR BAR: LOVE YOUR CUSTOMER

 To make sure that’s never the case remember these five key points of service:

-Read and recognize your guests: Learn the different types of guest you serve in your bar and what they most like to drink.
-If you can read a guest and recognize what they’re most likely to order you can help them with their choice and deliver a more personalized service.
+- Read and recognise your guests - Learn the different types of guest you serve in your bar and what they most like to drink.
+If you can read a guest and recognise what they’re most likely to order you can help them with their choice and deliver a more personalised service.

 Not all service happens at the bar and serving at tables allows you to get a feel for what customers want and tap into other opportunities.